photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 #### Version Upgrade ####

-If the database does not start properly after upgrading from a previous MySQL or MariaDB version, the internal schema for managing user accounts and other database functionality may be outdated.
+If the database does not start properly after upgrading from a previous MariaDB version (or migrating from MySQL to MariaDB), the [internal management schema](https://mariadb.com/kb/en/understanding-mariadb-architecture/#system-databases) may be outdated.
+With older versions, it could only be updated manually.
-With older versions, the schema could only be updated manually.
 However, newer MariaDB Docker images **support automatic upgrades** on startup, so you don't have to worry about that anymore.

 ##### Manual Update #####